serviceprototypinglab/cndbbench/README.md

 This is a testbed in the context of the Cloud-Native Applications research initiative of the Service Prototyping Lab in Zurich University of Applied Sciences (https://blog.zhaw.ch/icclab/category/research-approach/themes/cloud-native-applications/).
-We go to compare different database systems using docker to check their viability for use in cloud-native applications.
+It is used to compare different self-managed database systems and provider-managed services to check their viability for use in cloud-native applications.

-We will do different tests:
+The testbed will run different tests:

 - Performance test
   - Inserts test